Course: All PhD programmes in the Faculty of Science and Engineering.

-The scholarships, part of the Islamic Development Bank Scholarship Scheme offers up to 10 PhD students per year the opportunity to conduct their doctoral studies in QMUL's Faculty of Science and Engineering.
-2 scholarships are available in each of the following academic Schools:
+The scholarships, part of the Islamic Development Bank Scholarship Scheme offers up to 10 PhD students per year the opportunity to study fully funded PhDs in the Faculty of Science and Engineering.
+The scholarships are available in each of the following academic Schools:

 Candidates should apply for the Islamic Development Bank's website according to their usual processes and deadlines as detailed on their web-pages.

-Interested candidates are encouraged to make contact with a potential supervisor at QMUL in preparing their Merit Scholarship application – they will be able to offer assistance in composing a suitable research proposal.
+Interested candidates are encouraged to make contact with a potential supervisor at Queen Mary before submitting their applications – they will be able to offer assistance in composing a suitable research proposal.

-The deadline for receipt of Merit Scholarship applications normally falls in February but candidates should confirm this with the IDB.
+The deadline for the IDB PhD scholarship applications normally falls in February but candidates should confirm this with the IDB.